gulrak/filesystem/README.md

 implement the needed code.
 That way system includes are only visible from inside the cpp, all other places are clean.

+Be aware, that it is currently not supported to hide the implementation into a Windows-DLL, as a DLL interface with C++ standard templates in interfaces is a different beast.
+If someone is willing to give it a try, I might integrate a PR but currently working on that myself is not a priority.

+### Git Submodule

-Additionally, starting from v1.1.0, it is possible to add `ghc::filesystem` as a git submodule, add the directory to your `CMakeLists.txt` with `add_subdirectory()` and then simply use `target_link_libraries(your-target ghc_filesystem)` to ensure correct include path that allow `#include <ghc/filesystem.hpp>` to work.
+Starting from v1.1.0, it is possible to add `ghc::filesystem` as a git submodule, add the directory to your `CMakeLists.txt` with `add_subdirectory()` and then simply use `target_link_libraries(your-target ghc_filesystem)` to ensure correct include path that allow `#include <ghc/filesystem.hpp>` to work.

+### Versioning

 There is a version macro `GHC_FILESYSTEM_VERSION` defined in case future changes might make it needed to react on the version, but I don't plan to break anything.